Media-independent interface: Reduced gigabit media-independent interface

 RGMII version 1.3 uses 2.5V CMOS, whereas RGMII version 2 uses 1.5V HSTL.

 Serial gigabit media-independent interface

 The serial gigabit media-independent interface (SGMII) is a variant of MII used for Gigabit Ethernet but can also carry 10/100 Mbit/s Ethernet.

-It uses differential pairs at 625 MHz clock frequency DDR for TX and RX data and TX and RX clocks.
+It uses differential pairs at 625 MHz clock frequency, DDR for TX and RX data and TX and RX clocks.
 It differs from GMII by its low-power and low pin-count 8b/10b-coded SerDes.
-Transmit and receive path each use one differential pair for data and another differential pair for clock.
-The TX/RX clocks must be generated on device output but are optional on device input (clock recovery may be used alternatively).
+The transmit and receive paths each use one differential pair for data and another differential pair for the clock.
+The TX/RX clocks must be generated on device output, but are optional on device input (clock recovery may be used alternatively).
 10/100 Mbit/s Ethernet is carried by duplicating data words 100/10 times each, so the clock is always at 625 MHz.

 High serial gigabit media independent interface

 The high serial gigabit media-independent interface (HSGMII) is functionally similar to the SGMII but supports link speeds of up to 2.5 Gbit/s.
 Sometimes this interface is also called OCSGMII (overclocked SGMII).